vanman247/Senior-Project/docs/blog_post_3.md

     avg_prem = round(calls["dif_prem"].mean(), 2)

-We now have our "Quick and Dirty" Dataset
+We now have our "Quick and Dirty" Dataset for Running Bull Call Spreads.